botsociety/botsociety-node-client/README.md

 ## Building a Custom Integration

 With the Botsociety API, you can build a custom Botsociety Export.
 It will to export your Botsociety designs to a bot building solution.
 You can build a custom integration for your organisation, or you can submit one to be published on Botsociety.
-The Botsociety team will review your custom integration and then add it to Botsociety.
-Learn more about publishing integrations here.
+The Botsociety team will review your custom integration and then add it to Botsociety. <a href="https://botsociety.io/documentation/custom-integrations" target="_blank">Learn more about publishing integrations here</a>.

-If you are interested in building a Custom Integration, a good place to start is this boiler plate.
-Also check out this CSV Export example.
+If you are interested in building a Custom Integration, a good place to start is the <a target="_blank" href="https://github.com/botsociety/botsociety-integration-js-boilerplate">custom integration boiler plate</a>.

 Current integrations include:
 - <a target="_blank" href="https://botsociety.io/documentation/build-mode/#exporting-to-dialogflow">Dialogflow</a>
 - <a target="_blank" href="https://botsociety.io/documentation/build-mode/#exporting-to-rasa">Rasa (in developer preview)</a>